 Where is the data physically stored?

-Data is stored securely in data centres managed by Rackspace in the UK.
+Data is stored securely in Microsoft Azure data centres throughout the world.

 How do you store/process data to ensure you are compliant?